A Complete Itinerary for 5 Days in Tokyo, Japan

 Tokyo is HUGE.
-I’m pretty sure that even if you lived here you could never see or do it all.
-Because it is such a large city, planning your 5-day Tokyo itinerary in a logistical sense is EXTREMELY important.
+I’m pretty sure that even living in Tokyo you could never see or do it all.
+Because it is such a large city, planning your Tokyo itinerary logistically is EXTREMELY important.

-On our first trip to Japan, Tokyo was our last stop and we didn’t plan as extensively as we did for other cities we visited in Japan.
+On our very first trip to Japan, Tokyo was our last stop and we didn’t plan as extensively as we did for other cities we visited in Japan.
 Thus, we wasted A LOT of time on trains, searching for places to eat, and more places to go.
-After visiting Tokyo many other times we decided to completely revamp this 5-day Tokyo itinerary to make it easier to manage.
+After visiting Tokyo many other times we decided to write this Tokyo itinerary to make planning a trip to Tokyo easier for first-time visitors and for those who might be searching for new things to do in Tokyo.
+Now let’s get started!

-If you plan to be in Tokyo for a few days we highly recommend looking into a Subway Pass they are inexpensive and a time saver.
-The Tokyo Subway Pass works on the Tokyo Metro and the Toei Subway for 24, 48, or 72 hours.
-You can easily pick them up at many hotels, BIC Camera, or Tokyo Metro Stations.
+If you plan to be in Tokyo for a few days or stay near a subway station, we highly recommend looking into a Subway Pass.
+They are inexpensive and a time saver!
+The Tokyo Subway Pass works on the Tokyo Metro and the Toei Subway lines and you can purchase a card for 24, 48, or 72 hours.
+You can easily purchase a Tokyo Subway Pass up at many hotels, BIC Camera, or Tokyo Metro Stations.
 To use the subway pass you’ll simply insert it inside the ticket slot at the automatic ticket gate for the subway.
 Upon leaving the station you’ll insert it again.
-Make sure you grab it each time you use it because it’s good for the entire time period you purchased it for!
+Make sure you grab it each time you use it because it’s good for the entire period you purchased it!

 - 24-hour Ticket: 800¥ (Adult), 400¥ (Child)